-The I guess it was all about life after mental illness and that was different.
+It was all about life after mental illness then and that was different.
 When I was unwell I always said I just want to be like I used to be, but the truth of the matter is that I never went back to who I was.
 I became a new version of me.
 A very different version of me.

 I became someone who’s eyes were open, I had a new understanding of what it felt like to be alive.
 To see things, to feel things and to hear things.

 I heard songs I’d been listening to for years and realised they had lyrics and meanings.
 I would stand and listen to the birds singing, I saw the moon and stars in a way I’d never seen them before.
 They shone and I was alive to see them.
 For me the contrast between dark and light finally had meaning.

 The sun felt warm, the snow felt cold, and I could feel the rain on my skin.

 I was alive and I, for sadly probably the first time in my whole life appreciated things like I never had done before.